Skip Navigation

 Old Havana

-A UNESCO-sponsored program has recently transformed Old Havana (a World Heritage site) into the capital's main attraction with more than 100 buildings rebuilt with bars, restaurants, museums and shops established on ground floors and low-rent apartments on upper floors.
+A UNESCO-sponsored program has recently transformed Old Havana (Havana Vieja) (a UNESCO World Heritage site) into the capital's main attraction with more than 100 buildings rebuilt with bars, restaurants, museums and shops established on ground floors and low-rent apartments on upper floors.
 More than 15 boutique-type hotels have also opened in the area since 2001 under the guise of the city's Historiador.
-Read more about Havana

-Cuba's network of natural parks now covers over 20% of the island with the majority only 25 years old; among these, the huge Parque Nacional Alejandro de Humboldt (69,341 hectares) near Baracoa was declared a World Heritage site in 2001[2]; the Cienaga de Zapata, near the infamous Bay of Pigs, harbors some 900 endemic plant species and is considered by UNESCO as "a most valuable natural reservoir that stands out nationally, regionally and worldwide"[3].
-Closer to the valley of Viñales and the island's tobacco farming region, lay some World Biosphere Reserves such as Sierra del Rosario, Las Terrazas and Guanahacabibes.
+The Cienaga de Zapata, near the infamous Bay of Pigs, harbors some 900 endemic plant species and is considered by UNESCO as "a most valuable natural reservoir that stands out nationally, regionally and worldwide".
+Closer to the valley of Vinales and the island's tobacco farming region, lay some World Biosphere Reserves such as Sierra del Rosario, Las Terrazas and Guanahacabibes.

 Events and Festivals